NEWS

 but now in the world's top engineering universities.

-Campus, Keoh Sye Loong, Director of Research and Teaching, and relevant course leaders
+of Campus, Keoh Sye Loong, Director of Research and Teaching, and relevant course

-met with our delegation.
-Cindy Goh introduced UGS, as the first overseas branch school
+leaders met with our delegation.
+Cindy Goh introduced UGS, as the first overseas

-of the University of Glasgow, UGS was founded in 2011, through the deep integration with
+branch school of the University of Glasgow, UGS was founded in 2011, through the

-the Singapore Institute of Technology (SIT), Offering undergraduate programs in
+deep integration with the Singapore Institute of Technology (SIT), Offering

-computer science, mechanical engineering, civil engineering, aerospace engineering,
+undergraduate programs in computer science, mechanical engineering, civil

 After the visits in Singapore, the delegation went to Malaysia for an exchange visit.
 At